 Detection of xenon isotopes is a proven and important method for distinguishing nuclear explosions from earthquakes, and detecting undeclared underground nuclear explosive testing.
 The radioxenon isotopes 131mXe, 133Xe, 133mXe and 135Xe are used in identifying nuclear explosions which make them the focus of current noble gas detection systems.
-A Xenon International system incorporates the important lessons learned during the previous 10-year International Noble Gas Experiment (INGE).
-Its redesigned subsystems have increased sensitivity to minor xenon isotopes, increased sampling frequency, improved system reliability and performance, key performance improvements of this new system.
+The Xenon International system incorporates the important lessons learned during the previous two decades including the International Noble Gas Experiment (INGE).
+Its design increases sensitivity to minor xenon isotopes, increases sampling frequency, improves system reliability and performance.

-The Xenon International system consists of six different physical subsystems built into a single compact instrument.
-These internal subsystems include the following:
+The Xenon International is a compact integrated system consisting of eight functions.
+These internal functions include the following: